 - 4.13 The Council recognises the importance of making best use of brownfield land.
 The Strategic Housing Land Availability Assessment identifies a realistic figure that can be accommodated within existing settlements and other appropriate land, based on the identification of specific sites. - 4.14 The Strategic Housing Land Availability Assessment examines four sites that are currently allocated for employment: Eldon Way/Foundry Estate, Hockley; Rawreth Lane Industrial Estate, Rayleigh; Stambridge Mills; and Star Lane Industrial Estate, Great Wakering.
-In the case of all four sites, the Council believe that their redevelopment for alternatives to employment represents a more appropriate use of the land.
+In the case of all four sites, the Council believe that their redevelopment to include housing represents a more appropriate use of the land.
+In the case of Eldon Way/Foundry, any redevelopment should also include a range of employment uses appropriate to a town centre location.
 The Council recognises, however, that additional land in more appropriate locations must be allocated for employment in order to accommodate businesses displaced from these sites.
 The Council's approach to this is set out in the Economic Development section of the Core Strategy. - 4.15 The Strategic Housing Land Availability Assessment and Core Strategy acknowledge that, as set out in PPS3, the Council can not rely on as yet unidentified sites coming forward for development in the future.
 Such windfall sites, including through intensification of existing residential areas, have historically made a contribution towards housing supply within the District and are likely to continue to do so.
 However, the Council are concerned about the impact 'town cramming' is having on the attractiveness and character of many neighbourhoods across the district.
 It is therefore concluded that, having regard to this and the results of the Strategic Housing Land Availability Assessment, the government's target of providing 60% of new housing development on previously developed land has become unrealistic for Rochford.